Aesthetics of nature: Human Perspectives and Relationship with Nature

 People may be mistaken by the art object analogy.
 For instance, a sandhill crane is not an art object; an art object is not a sandhill crane.
 In fact, an art object should be called an artifact.
 The crane is wildlife on its own and is not an art object.
 This can be related to Saito's definition of the cognitive view.
 In elaboration, the crane lives through various ecosystems such as Yellowstone.
 Nature is a living system which includes animals, plants, and Eco-systems.
 In contrast, an art object has no regeneration, evolutionary history, or metabolism.
 An individual may be in the forest and perceive it as beautiful because of the plethora of colors such as red, green, and yellow.
 This is a result of the chemicals interacting with chlorophyll.
 An individual's aesthetic experience may increase; however, none of the things mentioned have anything to do with what is really going on in the forest.
 The chlorophyll is capturing solar energy and the residual chemicals protect the trees from insect grazing.

 Any color perceived by human visitors for a few hours is entirely different from what is really happening.
 According to Leopold, the three features of ecosystems that generate land ethic are integrity, stability and beauty.
 None of the mentioned features are real in nature.
 Ecosystems are not stable: they are dramatically changing and they have little integration; ergo, beauty is in the eye of the beholder.

+Integrating the aesthetics of nature into the Euclidean man-made space

+Euclidean human-made space can be altered by integrating the aesthetics of nature.
+Fractal patterns offer the chance to enhance man-made spaces by introducing visually soothing natural designs.
+Research indicates a preference for specific fractal complexities that resemble nature's patterns.
+Three experiments explored various fractal designs, revealing that viewers' perceptions of pattern complexity and engagement increase with the fractal's complexity.
+These perceptions remained consistent across different designs, methodologies, and cultural backgrounds.